Front Range Fed

 What is the best way to serve rhubarb pie?

-With a big scoop of vanilla ice cream of course!
-(A dollop of whipped cream, or creme fraiche works nicely too.)
+With a big scoop of vanilla ice cream, of course!
+(A dollop of whipped cream, or whipped creme fraiche, works nicely too.)
 I love this pie warm or at room temperature.

 closeup of rhubarb pie with lattice crust on countertop.

-If you try this delicious Homemade Rhubarb Pie, let me know what you think of it in the comments below.
-And don't forget to tag me @frontrangefed on Instagram so I can see your creation!
+If you try this delicious Homemade Rhubarb Pie, let me know what you think of it by leaving a star rating and a comment below.
+I read every one!

 Recipe